Corporate Sustainability Due Diligence Directive (CSDDD)

 Obligations

-Companies within CS3D scope will be required to carry out a due diligence procedure consisting of:
+Companies within CSDDD scope will be required to carry out a due diligence procedure consisting of:

-In addition, companies must adopt and put into effect a transition plan for climate change mitigation which aims to ensure, through best efforts, that the business model and strategy of the company are compatible with the transition to a sustainable economy and with the limiting of global warming to 1.5 °C in line with the Paris Agreement and the objective of achieving climate neutrality, including its intermediate and 2050 climate neutrality targets, and where relevant, the exposure of the company to coal-, oil- and gas-related activities.
+In addition, companies are required to adopt a transition plan for climate change mitigation, including implementing actions.
+The plan aims to ensure their business model and strategy align with the transition to a sustainable economy and the goal of limiting global warming to 1.5°C, in line with the Paris Agreement.
+This includes achieving climate neutrality by 2050, addressing intermediate targets, and considering exposure to coal, oil, and gas-related activities.

 Companies in scope